 As much as we love the sun, the sun has mixed feelings about us.
-Sure, it warms us and helps grow our food, but spend too much time basking in her glory, and she’ll repay you with burns, blisters, aging skin, and cancer.
+Sure, it warms us and helps grow our food, but spend too much time basking in her glory, and you may end up with burns, blisters, aging skin or cancer.

-Sun damage can happen in less than an hour, particularly for folks with the fairest skin.
+Sun damage can happen in as little as less than an hour, particularly for folks with the fairest skin.
 But even if you’re cautious and avoid burns, the cumulative effects of sun damage can be lasting.

-As with other poor choices we make about our skin — teardrop tattoo, anyone? — sun overexposure may sound good at the time but is best fought with commonsense prevention.
+As with other poor choices we make about our skin — teardrop tattoo, anyone? — sun overexposure may feel good at the time, but is best approached with commonsense prevention.
 Just don’t do it.
 Whether you’re after a golden tan or if you just forget to apply sunscreen, the potential for lasting effects is similar.
 And while you can’t completely undo sun damage, there may be steps you can take to mitigate its negative effects.

 What You Need to Know